richardanaya/gago/README.md

 ```

 ##TODO
-* Implement speciated population growth of a population of multiple species
+* Implement speciated population growth of a population of multiple species using goroutines
 * Better control over configuration values